-For the American poet, Ann Lauterbach, the unusual and little-known Paul Robeson version was the theme-tune to her escape from the difficult years of Nixon and Vietnam to 1960s London.
+For American poet, Ann Lauterbach, the unusual and little-known Paul Robeson version was the theme-tune to her escape from the difficult years of Nixon and Vietnam to 1960s London.

-The singer, Janet Shell, recalls the burial of her Great Uncle who was killed during World War One, but whose body was only discovered in 2009.
+Singer, Janet Shell, recalls the burial of her Great Uncle who was killed during World War One, but whose body was only discovered in 2009.

 Susanne Sklar - a scholar of William Blake - discusses the inspiration behind the words of the poem.
 Probably, she says, he wrote them while awaiting his trial for sedition; he was in trouble for fighting with a soldier who had urinated in his garden.

-The composer and writer, Paul Spicer, plays, sings and talks through the tune which was composed by Sir Hubert Parry.
+Composer and writer, Paul Spicer, plays, sings and talks through the tune which was composed by Sir Hubert Parry.

-Producer: Karen Gregor.
+Producer: Karen Gregor